 I've been wanting to build something out of an industrial pipe for the last few years, but I never really had a good reason to try my hand at pipe fitting (all the professional pipefitters in the world are glaring at me right now).

 I've seen lots of great projects.
 End tables, curtain rods, paper towel holders.
 Even dog beds!
 However, I had a lightbulb moment when I wanted to give my bathroom a bit of a face left and needed some cute, yet inexpensive shelving.
-Industrial pipe shelving was just what I needed!
+These wood and pipe shelves were just what I needed!
 Want to make your own DIY pipe shelves?
 It's simple - I'll walk you through the entire thing!

 Pipe Shelves in the Bathroom

 So I got busy in the bathroom last weekend building some new industrial pipe shelves.
 Because hey, if you're going to use plumbing pipe for a DIY project anywhere in your house, it might as well be in the bathroom.
 But, as you can see - it was a success!

 A couple years ago when we renovated my son's bathroom and made it handicap accessible, we opted to use vintage gym baskets as "shelves".
 You can see more of that initial renovation on my Industrial Style Child's Bathroom post.

 The problem was a gym basket, as fun as it looks, just doesn't have enough usable surface area to be used as a shelf.

 There I said it.
 Gym baskets just don't work that well.

 I can not tell you how many times I sat down on the potty, bumped the toilet lid and the razor fell over and hit me in the back.
 And since this doubles as a guest bathroom, you just can't be having razors cutting everyone's back all up.
 I can just imagine the conversations now:

 Margie - "Why do you have a bunch of band-aids on your back, Susie?"